 Matcha drinkers consume the entire tea leaf not just an infusion of tea (teabag).
 With regular green tea, you steep the tea leaves in their little bag then throw them away.
 You lose all the valuable nutrients those leaves still contain.
 With matcha green tea, you consume the entire tea leaf (in powder form) along with all the abundant nutrients the tea plant has to offer.

 Yes, all tea contains caffeine naturally.
-A cup of matcha has about 70 mg of caffeine compared to 100 – 200 mg of caffeine in a single cup of coffee.
+One cup (1/2 tsp) of matcha has 25-35 mg of caffeine compared to 100 – 200 mg of caffeine in a single cup of coffee.
 Matcha also contains the amino acid L-theanine, famous for its natural tendency to calm and relax.
 That’s why matcha is considered both a relaxant and a stimulant.
 And, unlike coffee, matcha produces no caffeine jitters.

 - Origin — Japan